SanjanaRokkam99/Item_Catalog/readme.md

 6.That's how we created and use the menu app.
   ### Static: This folder consists of website styling files written in javascript, CSS and some pictures related to our website.

-  ### Templates: This folder contains only HTML files, which are responsible for showing te particular web page at particular operation like                 editing,deleting and adding items
+  ### Templates: This folder contains only HTML files, which are responsible for showing the particular web page at particular operation like                 editing,deleting and adding items

 ### Some websites which are helpful for working on this project:
 sqlalchemy